Construction Management 4-Sector Specialty Certificate of Technology

 For more information, students may contact 281-998-6150, x7765.

-The purpose of the Construction Management 4-Sector Specialty program is to prepare graduates in the field commercial, residential, commercial, industrial, and infrastructure construction management.
+The purpose of the Construction Management 4-Sector Specialty program is to prepare graduates in the fields of commercial, residential, industrial, and infrastructure construction management.

 We have several objectives for our graduates: